MD

 I studied music in high school, the trombone, and the guitar, I studied voice and piano for a while.

 I play castanets with a rather unique flair.
-It's how I hold them that makes them very flamboyant as I dance.
+It's how I hold them that makes them crash very flamboyantly as I dance.

 I'm also a card carrying member of CAPAC